carpentries-incubator/scrna-seq-analysis/_episodes/03-pre-processing.md

 {: .challenge}

 The third output is `matrix.mtx.gz` which is a sparse matrix which contains the non-zero counts.
 Sparse matrix efficiently save the disk space by only recording the non-zero entries.

+> FIXME: Add the dimension of the matrix and index of the row (gene) and column(cell) - Figure is very important here.

 {% include links.md %}